-Our reliance on these suppliers also subjects us to other risks that could harm our business, including the following:
+Our reliance on single source suppliers and assembly service providers also subjects us to other risks that could harm our business, including the following:

-- we may be subject to increased component costs; - we may not be able to obtain adequate supply in a timely manner or on commercially reasonable terms; - our suppliers may make errors in manufacturing components that could negatively affect the efficacy of our products or cause delays in shipment of our products; and - our suppliers may encounter financial hardships unrelated to our demand for components, which could inhibit their ability to fulfill our orders and meet our requirements.
+- we may be subject to increased component or assembly costs; - we may not be able to obtain adequate supply or services in a timely manner or on commercially reasonable terms; - our suppliers or service providers may make errors in manufacturing or assembly of components that could negatively affect the efficacy of our products or cause delays in shipment of our products; and - our suppliers or service providers may encounter capacity constraints or financial hardships unrelated to our demand for components or services, which could inhibit their ability to fulfill our orders and meet our requirements.

 We have in the past experienced quality control and supply problems with some of our suppliers, such as manufacturing errors, and may again experience problems in the future.
-We may not be able to quickly establish additional or replacement suppliers, particularly for our single source components.
-Any interruption or delay in the supply of components or materials, or our inability to obtain components or materials from alternate sources at acceptable prices in a timely manner, could impair our ability to meet the demand of our customers and cause them to cancel orders or switch to competitive products.
+We may not be able to quickly establish additional or replacement suppliers, particularly for our single source components, or assembly service providers.
+Any interruption or delay in the supply of components or materials or assembly of our instruments, or our inability to obtain components, materials, or assembly services from alternate sources at acceptable prices in a timely manner, could impair our ability to meet the demand of our customers and cause them to cancel orders or switch to competitive products.